 Director currently supports a breeding colony through the P40 mechanism at the Clarkson Campus.
 The colony is composed of approximately 360 African green monkeys (Chlorocebus

 aethiops) living in 16 breeding groups.
 The transfer of the entire Vervet

-Research Colony (VRC) from UCLA to the CCMR was completed in February 2008.
+Research Colony (VRC) from UCLA to Wake Forest was completed in February 2008.

 The VRC was initially founded in 1975 with vervets captured from St. Kitts, West Indies.
 The current population of the VRC includes about 410 descendants of the original founders, with 24 of the original matrilines now in their 3rd to 8th generation.

 The colony is managed to optimize studies related to growth, development, temperament, aging, and chronic disease risk across the live span and in relation to genetic and sex differences.
 To facilitate such studies, all animals will be fed a diet designed to model typical American consumption.

 Researchers interested in obtaining information concerning access to the colony and/or its related data, genetic, and imaging repository should contact Dr. Matthew Jorgensen.
 For those interested in obtaining samples or purchasing animals, please complete the Vervet Request Form.